Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Experiments

 \section{Experiments}

-Having established the framework integrating GP-based generator dynamics within ACOPF, this section focuses on assessing it on three key aspects: \begin{enumerate}[leftmargin=*,nosep] \item The predictive accuracy of the proposed GP models for synchronous-generator dynamics in realistic power-grid scenarios, benchmarked against alternative learning-based surrogates for differential equations. \item The operational efficacy of GP-SC-ACOPF, the GP-based security-constrained AC optimal power flow, formulation relative to the conventional steady-state ACOPF in ensuring dynamic stability.
+Having established the framework integrating GP-based generator dynamics within ACOPF, this section focuses on assessing it on three key aspects: \begin{enumerate}[leftmargin=*,nosep] \item The predictive accuracy of the proposed GP models for synchronous-generator dynamics in realistic power-grid scenarios, benchmarked against alternative learning-based surrogates for differential equations. \item The operational efficacy of GP-SC-ACOPF, the GP-based stability-constrained AC optimal power flow, formulation relative to the conventional steady-state ACOPF in ensuring dynamic stability.
 We report statistics on the proportion of cases in which each method satisfies stability requirements under varying load conditions and generator-contingency scenarios, across three representative test systems. \item The sensitivity of GP-SC-ACOPF dispatch outcomes to the choice of confidence level~$\varepsilon$ in the chance constraints \eqref{eq:deterministic-chance}.
-We analyze how adjustments to~$\varepsilon$ influence the total generation cost, with comparisons to the steady-state ACOPF solutions. \end{enumerate}
+We analyze how adjustments to~$\varepsilon$ affect the total generation cost and compare them with the steady-state ACOPF solutions. \end{enumerate}

 All the implementations were done using the Python programming language; the ACOPF models were constructed using the \texttt{Egret} package and solved with \texttt{IPOPT}, which is provided by the \texttt{Pyomo} package~\cite{bynum2021pyomo}.
 The GP models were trained using \texttt{GPYTorch}~\cite{gardner2018gpytorch} and integrated within the ACOPF model using \texttt{ROGP}~\cite{Wiebe2020robust}.
-Other learning surrogates used for benchmarking in the forthcoming section were implemented using \texttt{PyTorch}~\cite{paszke2019pytorchimperativestylehighperformance} and \texttt{torchdiffeq} library~\cite{torchdiffeq}.
-The solutions to the dynamic generator models were computed using the \texttt{SciPy} package~\cite{2020SciPy-NMeth}.
+The other learning surrogates used for benchmarking in the forthcoming section were implemented using \texttt{PyTorch}~\cite{paszke2019pytorchimperativestylehighperformance} and the \texttt{torchdiffeq} library.
+The solutions to the dynamic generator models were computed using the \texttt{SciPy} package.
 All experiments were carried out on a MacBook Pro equipped with an Apple M2 Pro chip and 16GB of RAM.